Lahugala Kitulana National Park (ලාහුගල කිතුලාන ජාතික වනෝද්යානය)

 The Lahugala Park was initially declared a sanctuary on 1st July 1966 and then upgraded to a national park on 1st October 1980.
 Although this is one of the smallest national parks in the country, this is a popular location for elephant enthusiasts and bird watchers.

-There are 3 tanks within the park.
+There are 3 ancient reservoirs within the park.
 They are, Lahugala (243ha), Kitulana and Sengamuwa.
-The water from these tanks flows into the Heda Oya.
-These tanks are largely silted up and support an abundance of Beru grass, which is a delicacy for elephants.
-These lakes also support a large variety of birds, local as well as migratory.
+The water from these reservoirs flows into the Heda Oya.
+These reservoirs are largely silted up and support an abundance of Beru Grass, which is a delicacy for elephants.
+These silted reservoirs also support a large variety of birds, local as well as migratory.

 Being in the dry zone, the land is generally flat with occasional boulder formations.
 In addition to the elephants, the park is home to the endemic toque macaque, common languor, sloth bear, jackal, rusty spotted cat, fishing cat, leopard, wild bear, Indian muntjac, spotted deer, sambar, pangolin and black naped hare.
 The tanks and the surrounding area have become nesting places for wetland birds like a pelican, purple heron, painted stork, lesser adjutant stork, white-bellied sea eagle, grey-headed fishing eagle, common kingfisher, stork billed kingfisher and white-breasted kingfisher.
 Endemic comb duck, rare red-faced malkoha and Sri Lankan Spurfowl too can be seen in the park.